pdamian/rtl-spec/README.md

     <TARGET> = sensor_cpu | sensor_gpu | collector
     <CFLAGS> = [-O2] [-ggdb] [-DVERBOSE] [...]
 ```
 First, select the **target** you want to build.
 There are two options for building the sensor and a one for the collector.
 The target *sensor_gpu* compiles the sensor software for usage on dedicated hardware, i.e. the [Raspberry Pi](http://www.raspberrypi.org) (RPi).
 This will lead to some CPU intensive tasks, such as the FFT, being rolled out to the RPi's VideoCore IV GPU, improving overall sensing performance.
-Note that for FFT compuations on the VideoCore IV we rely on the library [GPU_FFT](http://www.aholme.co.uk/GPU_FFT/Main.htm), which typically comes preinstalled on Raspbian OS.
+Note that for FFT computations on the VideoCore IV we rely on the library [GPU_FFT](http://www.aholme.co.uk/GPU_FFT/Main.htm), which typically comes preinstalled on Raspbian OS.
 In case you don't want to compile the sensor software for dedicated hardware, select the target *sensor_cpu*.
 The FFT will then be computed on general purpose CPUs using the [FFTW](http://http://www.fftw.org) library.

 Second, you can choose [gcc](https://gcc.gnu.org)'s **compilation flags**.
 Compiling any of the targets with flag *-DVERBOSE* will provide additional debugging information on stdout.